-How to make a hot glue mermaid tail necklace
+How to make a hot glue mermaid tail with a silicone mold

 Wait for the glue to cool completely before demolding the tail.
 I was impatient and ruined my first attempt because the middle of the body portion wasn’t cool!
 I suggest waiting 10 minutes or so to be safe.